 - Acknowledge that confidentiality is important to create a safe space for individuals.

-Students wishing to live in GILE should indicate their interest by filling out the GILE interest form.
+Students wishing to live in GILE should indicate their interest by filling out the Gender Inclusive Housing Form.

 - Undergraduate students